-That’s why lots of investment banking aspirants are looking at Equity Financing as the home of their upcoming career.
+That’s why lots of investment banking aspirants are looking at Equity Financing Examples as the home of their upcoming career.

 Perhaps, that’s the same reason why you’re here.

-Or, maybe you’re just curious what kind of jobs one should expect in the capital markets division.
+Or, maybe you’re just curious about what kind of jobs one should expect in the capital markets division.

 Either way, I'm going to present here the entire necessary introductory information for all investment banking aspirants who wants equity capital markets.

 There are a lot of arguments as to whether equity or debt financing is a better one for a company.
 This dilemma is discussed during early negotiations between the bank and the client.
 But, overall, the following infographic greatly summarizes the advantages of each type of financing.